SummaryRead the full fact sheet

 There are many different travel insurance policies available, and the level of cover provided and the conditions associated with each policy vary widely.
 It is best to do some research and compare policies to make sure you find one that provides adequate cover for your travels.

-For asthma, these generally include:
+For asthma, these could include:

 - certain age restrictions